 Two independent coders read the child’s transcriptions and code them on a scale from 1 to 3 for each item.
 This score is an index of the child’s resistance to categorical change.

 A score of 1 on an item means a child shifts their intuitions to follow the transformation operation.
 These responses focus on characteristic features.

+Example: “It’s stinky and stripy like a skunk, so it’s a skunk.”

 A score of 2 on an item means a child’s responses are indecisive, indicating that they are unsure if the transformation results in a change in the item’s kind.

+Example: “It’s a rac-unk or a skoon.
+I don’t know.”

 A score of 3 on an item means that a child resists shifting their intuitions following transformation operations.
 These responses contrast with observed features.

+Example: “It doesn’t matter what it looks like on the outside; it’s still a raccoon.”

 Use an analysis of variance to determine if there are differences between the three age groups and two types of items presented to the children.